cccbr/belfryprojects/content/docs/020-scoping-project/index.md

  - If new bells (Figure 4) are proposed, then how many, and of what weights?
  - Is augmentation really needed?
  - Will the outcome facilitate the attraction, training and retention of ringers?
- - Is there a need for a fourth ring of 10 bells within a few miles?
  - How big or strong is the tower structure?
  - Adding 2 bells to a heavier ring of 8 will enable a lighter tuneful 6 to be rung
  - Explore options carefully, without just jumping to conclusions!